University of Hawaiʻi at Mānoa: Charles H. Atherton YMCA

 The University of Hawaiʻi at Mānoa and the YMCA of Honolulu has enjoyed a close and robust partnership since the university's founding.
 Beginning informally in 1908, the YMCA held bible classes and discussions at the University of Hawaiʻi, when it was the College of Hawaiʻi.
 In 1912, the YMCA of Honolulu followed the college to Mānoa valley and continued its work in Hawaiʻi Hall.
 In 1922, the relationship was formalized and it was one of the largest and most active groups on the university's campus, including hosting events for high school and incoming students.

 In 1932, through funding by the Atherton family, the YMCA moved across the street to a three-story cement building on University Avenue.
-The building, called the Charles H. Atherton House or the "Pink Building", in addition to being the center for YMCA activities, also served as student housing and dining hall.
+The building, called the Charles H. Atherton House or the "Pink Building", in addition to being the center for YMCA activities, also was student housing and dining hall.
 In 1995, the YMCA purchased the Mary Atherton House next door to provide additional residential and activity space.

 In 2017, the Atherton building was sold to the university and University of Hawaiʻi Foundation.
 Today, its main offices are located in the Queen Lili'uokalani Center for Student Services building on the University of Hawaiʻi at Mānoa, where they continue serve UH students and families throughout Hawaiʻi.

-The Atherton building has since been closed and renovations began July 2021 to turn the Pink Building into student housing and an innovation center.
+The Atherton building has now been demolished, and new student housing and an innovation center have been constructed, funded through a public-private partnership.